opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/2_deploy-nextcloud-on-cce.md

 ## Creating Kubernetes Secrets

-We use **Secrets** to hold credentials and other configurations, so that Nextcloud pods can retrieve them securely at runtime.
-The Helm chart references these Secrets.
-By saving configuration in Secrets, we avoid hardcoding sensitive data in Helm values or container images, and ensure the deployment remains secure and maintainable.
-Now create the following Secrets:
+We use **Secrets** to hold credentials and other configuration, so that Nextcloud pods can retrieve them securely at runtime.
+The Helm chart references these secrets.
+By saving configuration in secrets, we avoid hardcoding sensitive data in Helm values or container images, and ensure the deployment remains secure and maintainable.
+Now create the following secrets:

 :::tip
 When creating Secrets, use strong and unique passwords.
 To generate a random secure password, you can use the `openssl` command. e.g.: